 After adding the flash, I took this photo and adjusted the shutter speed to where I didn’t blow the background away.

-When I first talked about the assignment, we walked outside the studio, and I took these photos to give them some understanding of the assignment.
+When I first talked about the assignment, we walked outside the studio, and I took these photos to give them a sense of it.

 After making this photo, I then added a flash.